Amable-Valdes/Landmark-Recognition-with-Keras/README.md

 In both you can execute the static tests (validation).

 ###### neural_network.h5
 You have a .h5 file with the last CNN trained.
-You can load it with Keras at is showed in the Jupyter Notebooks:
+You can load it with Keras as is shown in the Jupyter Notebooks in this way:
 ```
 from keras.models import load_model
 model = load_model(commonURL + 'neural_network.h5')